 Good question.
 Before I started doing this work, I had no idea what a Peer Navigator was.
 To put it simply, Peer Navigators are just that, they are peers.
 The main differences between a Peer Navigator and a traditional employee is that Peer Navigators have lived experience in the field they are working in and their primary goal is to build supportive relationships with clients.
 So, in our case, our Peer Navigators have lived experience with homelessness, and not only have they experienced it, they have successfully navigated out of it and are now in housing and living productive, self-sufficient lives.
 The main goals for Peer Navigators are always to build rapport and establish trust and support with guests.
 Which, I think when you hear someone say something like that, it can come off as fluffy and without substance because those things aren’t measurable.
 But for our community of people experiencing homelessness, providing a sense of relationship and support are often the first sparks toward helping people realize that not only do they have worth and an identity apart from their situation, but they also have the capability to pursue goals.
 Our Peer Navigators will sit down and ask people, “hey, what’s an achievable goal you have that we can work on together?”
 Some of those goals are short-term, like obtaining an ID, applying for supplemental security income or getting connected to mental health care.
 But for many of the people we serve, their long-term goal is ultimately getting off the street and out of the shelter system.
 That’s why we have also put together a plan for our Peer Navigators to achieve measurable outcomes centered on engaging people who are new to homelessness and creating paths toward housing.

-Which of our locations will they be working at?
+At which of our locations will they be working?

 To start, Peer Navigators will be mobilized at the Lawrence Street Community Center and 48th Street Center.